AliceO2Group/AliceO2/Detectors/MUON/MCH/Raw/ElecMap/README.md

 The solar board based id is represented by the class [DsElecId](include/MCHRawElecMap/DsElecId.h) while the detection element based one is represented by the class [DsDetId](include/MCHRawElecMap/DsDetId.h)

 In addition, one must know to which CRU a given solar board is connected.
+This is currently handled with the help of the [FeeLinkId](include/MCHRawElecMap/FeeLinkId.h) class which store a pair `(FeeId,LinkId)`, where the `FeeId` is basically `cruId * 2 + endpoint` (remember here that each CRU has two endpoints, each handling 12 links out of the 24 of a CRU).

 As the time of this writing the electronic mapping is still a bit in flux, as :

 -   the detector electronic is still being (re)installed
--   the CRU to Solar part is still to be clarified
+-   the FeeId,LinkId to Solar part is still to be implemented at Pt2

 so things might evolve...